All Episodes

 Let me ask you this.

-When it comes to elections, uh, you're talking about still having the electoral college and one president uh elected president of the United States, and then it would be up to Congress.
+When it comes to elections, you're talking about still having the Electoral College and one president elected President of the United States.

-See, right now it's always The political pendulum swinging back and forth.
+See, right now, it's always the political pendulum swinging back and forth.

-And think about it, the American people don't know what to expect every four years.
+The American people don't know what to expect every four years.

 The rest of the world has no what to expect every four years from America.